Can I Use HSA or FSA Funds for Recovery Equipment?

 Recovery specialist using Theragun Pro Plus G6 percussive therapy device for muscle pain relief

 Your FSA balance is sitting there—funds about to evaporate on December 31.
-Or your HSA has been growing for years and you’re finally building the home recovery setup you’ve been putting off.
+Or your HSA has been growing for years and you’re finally building the home recovery setup.
 You’ve probably gotten conflicting answers on this.
-The answer depends—but for many recovery devices, with the right documentation, a specific diagnosed condition, and confirmation from your plan administrator, reimbursement is possible.
+For some devices, with the right documentation and a diagnosed condition, reimbursement is possible.
+For others it is not.
 This guide explains what the IRS requires for HSA and FSA recovery equipment, which device categories have the strongest basis, and exactly what you need to do before you buy.

 Quick Summary

-• Infrared saunas, cold plunge tubs, and red light therapy may qualify with a solid Letter of Medical Necessity (LMN) from a licensed provider for a diagnosed condition
+• Percussion massagers (massage guns for pain relief) are on Lively’s list; saunas, cold plunge tubs, and red light therapy may qualify with a Letter of Medical Necessity (LMN) for a diagnosed condition

 • Your LMN must be dated before your purchase—retroactive letters are denied every time